roswelly/sol-token-distribution/README.md

 ## overview

 -This Sol/Token distribution works from a single wallet to multiple wallets in a way that remains undetectable by Bubble Maps.
-The setup works reliably with around 30–35 wallets in maximum.
+The setup works reliably with around 30–35 wallets in batch.

+A single Solana transaction has a maximum size of 1232 bytes.
+Since one account public key is 32 bytes, this theoretically allows for 1232 / 32 ≈ 38 accounts per transaction.
+In practice, after accounting for instructions, signatures, and overhead, the realistic limit is around 30–35 wallets per transaction.
+Because this distribution is implemented by smart contract.

 - It can be customisable with new features
 - It is under private mode if you need let's chat on [telegram](https://t.me/roswellecho)